Resources available in Trans.eu API are secured, which means that each request must be authorized and include

 To obtain client credentials, please fill out the application registration form available here.

 User account can be created using company registration form.

 Example of authorization flow

-Description of authorization flow with required and received data:
+Description of a sample authorization flow with required and received data:

 - Redirection to authorization server for user to post credentials directly to authentication form.